 Many reputable private firms, from consulting companies to banks to market research firms, already compile industry analyses, usually available for a fee.
 Industry associations can also provide valuable information to members.

-Q: Is skilled labor for my enterprise available in the U.S.?
+Q: Is skilled labor for my enterprise available in the United States?

-A: Through higher education and workforce training, the U.S. cultivates one of the most skilled labor markets in the world.
+A: Through higher education and workforce training, the United States cultivates one of the most skilled labor markets in the world.
 Seven of the top ten universities in the world are located in the United States, which is home to more than 4,000 universities and colleges.
-Moreover, the U.S. attracts students from across the globe, and more than 819,644 international students were enrolled in American institutions in the 2012-2013 academic year.
+Moreover, the United States attracts students from across the globe, and 886,052 international students were enrolled in American institutions in the 2013-2014 academic year.
 There is an extensive network of community colleges that can help firms train their workforce for new job skills in an ever-changing marketplace, many of which have tailored training programs to investors who locate facilities in their area.
 Federal, state, and local governments also spend billions of dollars on workforce training each year.
-Importantly, the U.S. also has a large pool of skilled workers in the manufacturing sector.
+Importantly, the United States also has a large pool of skilled workers in the manufacturing sector.

 Q: How does the U.S. transportation infrastructure network compare to that of other leading nations?

-A: The U.S. is well-connected to the world via its network of ports, airports, roads and railways.
-In 2012, 46.9 percent of international trade traveled by water, nearly 25 percent by air, and the remainder by surface and additional modes.
+A: The United States is well-connected to the world via its network of ports, airports, roads and railways.
+In 2012, 46.9 percent of international trade (by value) traveled by water, nearly 25 percent by air, and the remainder by surface and additional modes.
 U.S. cities, regions and rural areas are connected by over 47,000 miles of interstate highway and 140,000 miles of freight railroad, as well as tens of thousands of miles of state and local highways and roads.
-As of 2011, the U.S. had 547 certificated civil airports and was home to six of the world’s top 20 busiest passenger airports and seven of the world’s top 20 busiest cargo airports in 2011.
-U.S. ports processed over 27 million twenty-foot equivalent units (TEUs) in 2010, with the ten largest ports handling 59.7% of all shipments.
+As of 2013, the United States had 542 certificated civil airports and was home to six of the world’s top 20 busiest passenger airports and cargo airports in 2013 respectively.
 U.S. transportation is highly intermodal, with hubs connecting the rich networks of road, rail, ports and airports that crisscross the country.